 - In people with a penis, an HPV infection may lead to cancer in the penis, anus, mouth, and throat.

-- Both people can get HPV from sexual contact, including vaginal, oral, and anal sex.
+- Anyone can get HPV from vaginal, oral, and anal sex.

 Talk to your primary doctor if you’re interested in getting the HPV vaccine or are worried about STIs.
 Check out these resources for more information about HPV: